MalwareMania/Roblox/README.md

 | `version-....h` | Previous Roblox versions/hashes |

 If something isn't uploaded that usually means 1 of the offsets/encryptions/structs haven't changed in a new update

+If something isn't uploaded even if all 3 have changed that usually means i'm not home or unavailable

 # Checking